View of the of Peter and Paul Fortress and the Neva River

 Our students are encouraged to experience firsthand the excitement of being immersed in Russian culture through participation in a study program in Russia.
 Programs are available during the summer (five to nine weeks) or for an entire semester or academic year.
 Credits earned for coursework taken in approved programs may be applied toward the Russian major or minor at Notre Dame.

-In the past, our students have studied in St. Petersburg or Moscow on programs sponsored by the University of Arizona, the American Council of Teachers of Russian (ACTR), the School of Russian and Asian Studies (SRAS), and others.
+In the past, our students have studied in St. Petersburg or Moscow on programs sponsored by the American Councils for International Education (ACIE), the University of Arizona, the School of Russian and Asian Studies (SRAS), and others.
 There are currently programs in Russia available for any interest.
 Some combine intensive language study with internships in business, law, government, or journalism, while others incorporate volunteer social work opportunities at local charities.
-Two exciting new opportunities for students interested in business are ACTR's Business Russian Language and Internship Program and SRA's International Business: St. Petersburg.
+Two exciting new opportunities for students interested in business are ACIE's Business Russian Language and Internship Program and SRAS's International Business: St. Petersburg.
 There are programs in Russia's major cities, and others in smaller towns with a rural charm such as the ancient Russian cities of Vladimir and Tver.
 Many programs give students the option of living either in a dormitory or with a Russian host family.
 All study abroad programs in Russia include rich cultural and intellectual offerings beyond the language coursework, including excursions to places of historic interest and to cultural events such as plays, concerts, films, and lectures.
 A travel option that allows students to visit other locations in Russia besides their "hometown" is also a part of most Russian language programs.
 Learn More >

 Church of the